RDMLASymposium/rdmlasymposium.github.io/index.md

 The RDMLA is a global community of practice brought together through the online professional development program for librarians, information professionals, and other professionals who work in a research-intensive environment.
 RDMLA features a unique partnership between a library and information science academic program, global academic health sciences and research libraries, U.S. government agencies, non-profit organizations, and a data analytics company.
 To further engage our community, the RDMLA symposium aims to discuss trending and timely topics in RDM.

 Mark your calendars for Friday, April 22, 2022!

-Poster and panel proposal submissions are open.
+Poster and panel proposal submissions are open on the 'Call for Proposals' page.

+Registration is open!
+Registration for the Symposium is **free** but **REQUIRED**.
+Register <a href="https://whova.com/portal/registration/rdmla_202108/" target="_blank">here</a>.

 *Note: Due to the ongoing COVID-19 pandemic the Planning Committee had opted to move the Symposium to a completely virtual event.*
 <br>